2021-2022 Board of Directors

 Sally has been involved in non-profit work for most of her life.
 As a native Texan, she grew up working with her mother at Mission Northeast in Houston.
 During her college years, she was director of a summer educational program at Mission Northeast, serving underprivileged children in the North Houston area.
 In Tennessee, Sally served for seven years as director of an educational program that collaborated with teachers in the local schools, teaching middle and high school students about healthy relationships.
 During her time at Ball State University, she co-directed the Prism Project, a performance arts education program for children in the community with exceptionalities.

-Dr. Davis graduated magna cum laude from Ball State University in 2016, receiving a Doctorate of Arts in Music degree.
+Dr. Davis graduated magna cum laude from Ball State University in 2016, receiving a Doctor of Arts in Music degree.
 His doctoral dissertation covers original research about the best practices in group creativity in the choral setting.
 As a conductor, vocalist, and instrumentalist, he has performed from South America to Singapore.
 He is a devoted husband and father to three children.

 Accompanist, Peter Douglas